davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 +++
-title = "The Buddhabrot: Rendering a 68 Gigapixel Fractal - Part 1"
-draft = false
-date = "2017-04-06T13:05:10-04:00"
-tags = ["Work related","Buddhabrot"]
+title = "The Buddhabrot Part 1: What is the Mandelbrot set?" draft = false date = "2017-04-06T13:05:10-04:00" tags = ["Work related","Buddhabrot"]